The Members of

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as appears from our examination of those books;

-c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this report are in agreement with the books of account;
+c) The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statement andthe Statement of Changes in Equity dealt with by this report are in agreement with thebooks of account;

-3) There has been no delay in transferring amounts required to be transferred to theinvestor's education and protection fund by the company.
+iii) There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company

 | ||Chartered Accountants |